Rome to Southern Italy

 Day 5: Sorrento

-You have a free day to explore this delightful area and the museums, galleries and piazzas of Sorrento.
-Perhaps stroll along the marina or cool off in the waters of the local small beaches.
-They’re not big on sandy beaches here, so swimming Sorrento-style is via wooden or stone bathing platforms beneath the cliffs.
-Taking a trip to Capri is also a great option, with a hydrofoil taking you across to the island once home to the magnificent holiday palaces of the Roman emperors.
-Natural grotts pierce Capri’s dramatic rocky coastline, while in the interior, narrow roads wind through fragrant citrus groves, past villages of flat-roofed white cubist-looking houses with flower-filled gardens, and manicured towns that offer swanky hotels and chic cafes.
-Here, you can take a boat trip to the fairy-tale Blue Grotto (La Grotta Azzurra), where the water shines with an extraordinary blue translucence, a result of the refraction of the sunlight outside.
-Your leader will be of assistance and have plenty of suggestions for what to do and see today.
-End the day in a very Italian way with a demonstration of Gelato making.
+You have a free day to explore the cliffside town of Sorrento today.
+Maybe stroll along the marina or cool off in the waters of the small beaches.
+Visiting Capri is another option, accessible by a hydrofoil.
+Natural grotts dot Capri’s rugged coastline, while inland, narrow roads wind through fragrant citrus groves and past villages of flat-roofed white houses.
+In Capri, you can take a boat trip to the Blue Grotto (La Grotta Azzurra), where the water shines with an extraordinary blue translucence – a result of the refraction of the sunlight outside.
+End the day the Italian way with a demonstration of Gelato making with your group.

 Day 6: Amalfi Coast

 Arrive on the Amalfi Coast after a short journey by private vehicle.
-The Amalfi peninsula is a land of rocky coasts, cliff-top vistas, azure seas, tiered lemon groves, whitewashed villages clinging to steep cliffs and bright blue skies.
+The Amalfi peninsula is a land of rocky coasts, cliff-top vistas, azure seas, tiered lemon groves, whitewashed villages and bright blue skies.
 If you're after a relaxing walk with a few cultural highlights, stroll from one side of Amalfi town to the other and visit the Cattedrale di Sant'Andrea and the Chiostro del Paradiso.
-If you’re after something more active, maybe embark on a walk through the Valley of Mills where for centuries paper mills were in operation.
-Alternatively, catch a bus up the Valley of Dragons to reach pretty Ravello.
-The French novelist Andre Gide once described this town as being ‘closer to the sky than the seashore’.
+If you want something more active, maybe embark on a walk through the Valley of Mills.
+Alternatively, catch a bus up the Valley of Dragons to reach Ravello.
 For centuries, its lofty position and sunny, dry climate have made it an appealing place for writers, artists, musicians and travellers.
-Ravello also boasts two magnificent villas – the superb 11th Century Villa Rufolo, which was once the home of Wagner, and Villa Cimbrone, a sumptuous 19th Century mansion with fabulous gardens and unequalled views over the Gulf of Salerno.
-Tonight, you'll stay in Minor Town, just a 15-minute bus ride away from Amalfi Town.
-Just as picturesque as the tourist hotspots, this charming small town boasts more privacy and views just as good.
+Tonight, you'll stay in Minori, just a 15-minute bus ride from Amalfi (the bus fare is included).
+Unlike bustling tourist hotspots, Minori offers privacy and equally breathtaking views while being just a short walk from the beach.

 Day 7: Positano / Amalfi Coast

 This morning, take the short bus ride to Amalfi Town.
-Your leader will take you for a half-day hike along the narrow trail of the famous Sentiero Degli Dei (the Walk of the Gods), which, until quite recently, was followed by mules and donkeys as they traversed the dramatic landscape.
+Your leader will take you for a half-day hike along the narrow trail of the famous Sentiero Degli Dei (the Path of the Gods) which, until quite recently, was followed by mules and donkeys as they traversed the dramatic landscape.
 This path winds its way through unique scenery and boasts unrivalled views along the coast.
 Walk through forests and fields of wildflowers, olive groves and vineyards, past ancient stone huts and beside sheer walls of granite.
-Glimpse local farmers tending their crops by h and elbow grease, herds of goats feeding beside the trail beside their shepherds, and teams of workmen commuting by mule.
-The trail ends in picturesque Positano, where there will be ample time to explore and maybe take a dip in the sea.
+See the local farmers tending their crops by h and herds of goats feeding beside the trail.
+The trail ends in Positano, where there will be ample time to explore and maybe take a dip in the sea.
 Return to Minori by ferry and bus.
-With tonight your last night as a group, it’s a good idea to gather your fellow travellers and head out for a feast to celebrate the end of this Italian adventure.
+As tonight marks your final evening together, maybe gather your fellow travellers for a celebratory feast to cap off your Italian adventure.

 Day 8: Amalfi Coast